User25514/Santi-Logger/Privacy.md

 ## 5. Data Retention

-VRCat retains data only as long as necessary:
+Santi Logger retains data only as long as necessary:

 - Moderation and audit logs: Up to 12 months, unless required for ongoing group management
 - Inactive groups: Reviewed and purged after 6 months of inactivity